Sears has 'substantial doubt' that it can survive

 Even that doesn't tell the full picture of the decline.

-Sears was once the nation's largest retailer and business employer, both the Walmart (WMT) and Amazon (AMZN, Tech30) of its time.
-Its groundbreaking catalog business was how many Americans learned to shop from home for a large variety of items they wanted.
+Sears was once the nation's largest retailer and business employer.
+Long before the ascendance of Walmart (WMT), and decades before Amazon (AMZN, Tech30) was even born, the Sears catalog was how many Americans learned to shop from home for a large variety of items they wanted.

-And it developed an extensive store network that helped furnish homes as Americans moved to the suburbs after World War II.
-It also caused trouble for small, locally owned shops.
+It developed an extensive store network, helping furnish homes as Americans moved to the suburbs after World War II -- and causing trouble for small, locally owned shops.

 Related: Sears sells Craftsman